neudesic/documentation-solution-centers/process/interviews/interview-values-developer.md

 4. **Can you give me an example of how you&#39;ve contributed to the culture of previous teams, companies or groups?**
 5. **What do you look for in an employer?**
    - The best answer to this question would highlight the overlap between the candidate&#39;s passion and Neudesic&#39;s objectives.
 Look for signs of self-awareness, thoughtful career goals and an appreciation for the needs of the company.
+6. **What do you do if you realize you were hurtful to a teammate in front of the team?**

 >**What to look for in an answer:**
 >